 Insurance for Scholars

 All international employees at IUPUI, both paid and unpaid, in J-1 and H-1B status are expected to have health insurance.

 Learn more about the health insurance program and benefits offered by IUPUI for international scholars.

 Employee Benefits (for scholars with full-time employment)

-All H-1B employees and paid J-1 employees at IUPUI have health insurance provided through their employee benefit package.
+All H-1B employees and paid J-1 employees at IUPUI have health insurance available through their employee benefit package.
 Please see eligibility guidelines for further information.